web-cat/webcat-submission-energy-faq/README.md

     feedback gives you more time to ask questions in class, visit office hours, or participate in discussions in class forums.
 If you get stuck, you have more time to get help becoming unstuck.
-And finally, it allows you recognize opportunities to apply what you hear in class to your assignments.
+And finally, it allows you to recognize opportunities to apply what you hear in class to your assignments.
 If, on the other hand, you wait until the last minute to get started, often there isn't time to seek help.